zenml-io/zenml/docs/book/mlops_stacks/step_operators/gcloud_vertexai.md

 ---
-description: Execute individual steps in Vertex AI
+description: How to execute individual steps in Vertex AI
 ---

 The Vertex step operator is a [step operator](./overview.md) flavor provided with